Gunka

 Gunka (軍歌) is the Japanese term for military music.
-While in standard use in Japan it applies both to Japanese songs and foreign songs such as "The Battle Hymn of the Republic", as an English language category it refers to songs produced by the Empire of Japan in between roughly 1877 and 1943.
+While in standard use in Japan it applies both to Japanese songs and foreign songs such as "The Battle Hymn of the Republic", as an English language category it refers to songs produced by the Empire of Japan in between roughly 1868 and 1943.

 History

 Meiji Restoration period

 During the Meiji Restoration Period, Western composers and teachers taught Japanese people to write and make music in the Western classical tradition.
 Military marches were adopted in Japan, as part of a trend of Western customs integrating into the Japanese culture.
 Gunka was one of the major Western-influenced musical forms that emerged in this period and were used to encourage patriotism in the post-restoration era.

 Empire of Japan

 In 1871, Japan founded the Imperial Japanese Army and Navy band.
 During the late nineteenth century, Japanese conductors japanized the band repertoire.
 In the period of imperialist expansion of Japan in Asia and the Pacific, gunka was used to glorify anyone that "fought" on the home front.
 Japanese gunka were consciously constructed to engender loyalty and warm feelings towards the nation.

 In 1921, a disarmament agreement signed at the Washington Conference of 1921 obligated Japan to reduce its army during the Taishō Era (1912-1926) and the first years of Shōwa, which included the suspension of five of six army bands.
 As the Japanese Navy was not affected by the agreement, the Navy bands remained without problems.
 In this peace period, the main topic of gunkas was the importance of working hard, such as happened the songs "Battleship Duties" (Kansen Kinmu, by Setouguchi Tōkichi), and "Monday, Monday, Tuesday, Wednesday, Thursday, Friday and Friday" (Getsu Getsu Ka Sui Moku Kin Kin, by Egucho Yoshi).

 Up until the surrender of the wartime Japanese government in 1945, gunka were taught in schools both in Japan proper and in the larger Empire.
 Some gunka songs derived from children songs called shōka.
 In 1893, the Japanese educator Isawa Shūji released the shōka public school song "Come, Soldiers, Come" (Kitare ya Kitare).
-This song became a melody in military marches, called "Defense of the Empire" (Teikoku no Mamori).
-Another gunka derived from a shōka was War Comrade, released in 1905 and remains popular.
+This song became a melody in military marches, called "Defense of the Empire" (Mikuni no Mamori), and was also included in the song "Kimigayo March" (Kimigayo Kōshinkyoku).
+Another gunka derived from a shōka was War Comrade (Sen'yū), released in 1905 and remains popular.
 The song talks about loyalty and friendship and advocated assisting a fellow soldier in battle, which was against the Japanese military code.
 For that reason, the song was banned during the Asia-Pacific War.
 Shōka songs "Lieutenant Hirose" (Hirose Chūsa, 1912), "The Meeting at Suishiying", (Suishiei no Kaiken, 1906) are other examples of public school songs that became part of the gunka repertory.